Featured Resources

 Recent News

-Fannie Mae Executes its Fourth Credit Insurance Risk Transfer Transaction of 2024 on $12.1 Billion of Single-Family Loans
+Fannie Mae Executes its Sixth Credit Insurance Risk Transfer Transaction of 2024 on $6.4 Billion of Single-Family Loans

 Fannie Mae announced that it has executed a new Credit Insurance Risk Transfer™ (CIRT™) transaction.

-Fannie Mae Announces Winner of Twenty-Fourth Community Impact Pool of Non-Performing Loans
+Fannie Mae Announces Winner of its Latest Non-Performing Loan Sale

 Commentaries & Publications